Gbemiro8/naijahacks-xgear/README.md

 # Benefits

 Reduces cost of hiring an agent
-Automates the process of leasing and selling properties
+Automates follow-ups
+Answer questions in real time
+Keep track of conversations
+Let people schedule property viewings
+Qualify buyers and sellers
+Be available 24-7